 Fannie & Sam Constantino First Generation Scholarship Program

-The First Generation Scholarship Program is a unique opportunity designed to provide financial assistance to up to 24 high school students who exhibit a high degree of motivation and academic potential, and whose parents did not graduate from college.
+The First Generation Scholarship Program provides financial assistance to high school students who exhibit a high degree of motivation and academic potential, and whose parents did not graduate from college.

 Recipients receive yearly awards up to one-half of tuition and on-campus room and board, depending on demonstrated financial need.
 Since a large percentage of our alumni stay in the Rochester area, such a program serves to reinforce the College’s commitment to the greater Rochester community.

 Please Note: The application deadline for the First Generation Scholarship has passed.